 In my previous article, I wrote the most interesting facts about Nikola Tesla.
 I tagged him as an inventor of the 20th century, which is more suitable.
 But, I was shocked after knowing the fact that some of my readers still did not know about Nikola Tesla.
 They even know about Tesla Motors and Elon musk but not Nikola Tesla.
-If knowing more about inventors and scientist matters for us than Nikola tesla should be on the top of the list.
+If knowing more about inventors and scientists matters for us then Nikola tesla should be on the top of the list.
 I love to explore more about Tesla, it inspires me and pushes me to share with the world.

 In this article, I want you to know what Nikola Tesla thought about his life and his inventions.
 In an interview with Samuel Cohen, Nikola Tesla was asked about his work and achievements.
 It is interesting and inspiring the way he answered and described his purpose.
 Here is the part of a magazine ‘The Electrical Experimenter’ featuring an interview with Nikola Tesla published in 1915.